.SMB File Extension

 - Autodesk Shape Manager Binary (.smb file extension) - This variation is saved in binary format, which results in smaller file sizes than SMT files.

-How do I open an SMB file?
+How to open an SMB file

 You can open an SMB file with various Autodesk applications, such as AutoCAD, Fusion 360, FeatureCAM, and Moldflow Adviser.